BinaryGears/ComputersPZMod/README.md

-A mod for Project Zomboid that adds computers, lua, and science.
+A mod for Project Zomboid that adds computers and science.